caprover/caprover-website/docs/get-started.md

 _**Recommended Stack**:_ CapRover is tested on Ubuntu 18.04 and Docker 19.03.
 If you're using CapRover on a different OS, you might want to look at [Docker Docs](https://docs.docker.com/engine/userguide/storagedriver/selectadriver/#supported-storage-drivers-per-linux-distribution).

-_**Ubuntu 20.04**:_ There are some issues with Docker on Ubuntu 20, see [this one](https://github.com/moby/moby/issues/41825) for example.
+_**Ubuntu 20.04**:_ There are some issues with Docker on Ubuntu 20, see [this one](https://github.com/moby/moby/issues/41825) and [another one](https://github.com/moby/moby/issues/41775) for example.
 Use Ubuntu 18.04 to minimize your production issues.
 Ubuntu 18.04 will continue to receive updates until 2023 at least.

 _**Minimum RAM**:_ Note that the build process sometimes consumes too much RAM, and 512MB RAM might not be enough (see [this issue](https://github.com/caprover/caprover/issues/28)).
 Most providers offer a minimum of 1GB RAM on \$5 instance including DigitalOcean, Vultr, Scaleway, Linode, SSD Nodes and etc.